A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 The variety in Goldendoodle coat colors adds to their appeal.
 From English Cream Goldendoodle Puppies, black, or red to gold and an array of Poodle colors, each Goldendoodle has a unique look that can change as they mature.
 Recognizing these changes and the unique traits of Goldendoodle hair ensures you can offer the best care for your pet.

 Goldendoodles can have three main types of goldendoodle coats: straight, wavy, and curly.
-The straight coat, which is quite rare, closely resembles the coat of a Golden Retriever.
+The straight coat, which is quite rare, closely resembles the Golden Retriever's coat.
 Unlike Goldendoodles, Golden Retrievers have a flat coat with no furnishings, which makes their grooming needs different.
 These Goldendoodles lack the furnishings, or longer facial hair, that are more common in wavy and curly coats, and golden doodle dog lovers agree that with a goldendoodle puppy the improper coats (causing a flat coat in the dog's coat) is not ideal.

 The wavy coat is the most prevalent among Goldendoodles, sporting a gentle wave pattern that is both aesthetically pleasing and easier to maintain compared to curly coats.
 This type of coat strikes a balance between the straight and curly varieties, offering a moderate level of grooming needs.